mk-fg/reliable-discord-client-irc-daemon/README.rst

 Description
 -----------

-Python3/asyncio daemon to present personal Discord_ client as local IRC_ server, with a list of channels corresponding to ones available on all joined "discord servers" (group of users/channels with its own theme/auth/rules on discord, also referred to as `"guilds" in API docs`_).
+rdircd is a daemon that allows using a personal Discord_ account through an IRC client.

-Purpose is to be able to comfortably use discord via simple text-based IRC client, and not browser, electron app or anything of the sort.
+It translates all private channels and public channels/threads on "discord servers" into channels on an IRC server that it creates and that you can connect to using regular IRC client, instead of a browser or electron app.

-It's also "reliable" in that it tries hard to confirm message delivery, notify about any issues in that regard and enforce strict posting in the same order or signaling an error wrt what wasn't delivered, which - somewhat surprisingly - other discord clients seemed to be quite sloppy about.
+Named it "reliable" because one of the initial goals was to make it confirm message delivery and notify about any issues in that regard, which was somewhat lacking in other such clients at the time.

 | There's an IRC channel to talk about the thing - join `#rdircd at libera.chat`_.
 | IRC URL: ircs://irc.libera.chat/rdircd (github refuses to make ircs:// links)